 Milton realizes this and decides to entrust the reins of the situation to Lucio Pascal Gascon, or more simply Tchè, a former mechanic who boasts working experience with people like Emerson Fittipaldi.

 Tchè shapes Ayrton's talent, helps him grow, becomes his second father.
-The two spend all the time together, to the point that Ayrton does not accept that he is interested in other drivers, answering any calls instead of him, and dismissing whoever he had called with a "I'm sorry, but there is no".
-In his workshop in Brazil, Gascon still keeps a short but meaningful letter written on September 16, 1979 by Ayrton for him:
+The two spend all the time together, to the point that Ayrton does not accept that he is interested in other drivers, answering any calls instead of him, and dismissing whoever he had called with an "I'm sorry, but there is no".
+In his workshop in Brazil, Gascon still keeps a short but meaningful letter written on September 16th, 1979, by Ayrton for him:

 "You are responsible for my life, you have taught me everything I know, you have helped me a lot".

 It is precisely in this period that, listening to the ridicule of a competitor against him, Ayrton understands that he must learn to go fast even in wet conditions.
-In fact, it happens that, competing in a race in adverse weather conditions, Ayrton is unable to keep up with the best:
+It happens that, competing in a race in adverse weather conditions, Ayrton is unable to keep up with the best:

-"He will also be good in the dry, but in the wet...".
+"He will also be good in the dry, but on the wet...".

 At fourteen, with the number 42 always imprinted on his kart, Ayrton has already won the kart championship in Sao Paulo, so he can broaden his horizons by aiming for national and international competitions.